OpenTermsArchive/docs/content/collections/tutorials/create.md

 ### Step 2: Create the metadata file

-6. Create a file `metadata.yaml`:
+5. Create a file `metadata.yaml`:
     ```yaml
     id: ota-tutorial
     name: Tutorial collection
-    tagline: Learn how to create an Open Terms Archive collection
+    tagline: Learn how to create a collection
     description: |
       A step-by-step tutorial collection that guides through creating an Open Terms Archive collection.
       Track terms and conditions from websites while learning the basics of declarations, configuration, and metadata.